Moving to the UK: Tax and Estate matters to consider

 Moving to the UK: Tax and Estate Planning

 The recently published Economic Crime (Transparency & Enforcement) Bill saw the introduction of the beneficial ownership register for all overseas entities holding UK property.
-The bill is unique in a number of ways, one being its start date which was backdated to January 1999.
-Every overseas entity which has acquired UK property since that date will need to disclose the ultimate beneficiaries of the property or face a restriction being placed on the title, leaving them unable to sell it until such time as the owner/s are identified.
+The bill is unique in a number of ways, one being its start date, which was backdated to January 1999.
+Every overseas entity which has acquired UK property since that date will need to disclose the ultimate beneficiaries of the property or face a restriction placed on the title, leaving them unable to sell it until the owner/s are identified.
 This is another playing field leveller for overseas owners who now have the same level of disclosure as UK entities used for holding property.

 For a more robust solution, you can consider a QNUPS, an HMRC-approved pension scheme that can hold UK assets (especially property).
 When established correctly, the QNUP ensures the member will have no CGT on gains made nor any IHT on death.
 A QNUPS might be a preferable option as it not only allows you to shelter your existing assets but also any future ones; any assets placed inside the pension will be Inheritance Tax-Free immediately post-transfer, and neither is there Capital Gains Tax to pay on disposal of the asset.